Identifying issues early

 - My neighbors want trim a large cherry blossom tree down by a third this summer.
 Would this possibly kill it if done in hot weather?

-- It appears our Japanese Plum is oozing sap.
-We are concerned it is diseased.
-We live in a major urban area, and are wondering how much it would cost to come out to do an evaluation?
+- Our Japanese Plum is oozing sap, and we’re worried it might be diseased.
+Living in a major urban area, how much would it cost to have a professional evaluate it?

 - How do I know when an oak tree is diseased and must come down?